-This is a beautiful and intriguing porcelain dish made by Chamberlains Worcester in about 1795.
-The dish has a "harlequin" pattern with six different rim motifs in the style of the famous "Marquess of Donegal" patter.
+This is a beautiful and intriguing porcelain dish made by Caughley and decorated at Chamberlains Worcester in or shortly after 1793.
+The dish has a "harlequin" pattern with six different finely painted Neoclassical rim motifs in the style of the famous "Marquess of Donegall" pattern.

-Dishes like this usually belonged to a large dessert service, however, it is possible that this was a sampler, showing several different pattern options for clients to choose from.
+Dishes like this one usually belonged to a large dessert service, however, it is possible that this was a sampler, showing several different pattern options for clients to choose from.

 The dish is marked with the hand written red Chamberlains Worcester mark; the mark is charmingly misspelled as "Chamberlins" - being a talented porcelain painter did not necessarily mean you had gone to school very long, so these misspellings did sometimes occur.

 CONDITION REPORT The dish is in perfect antique condition without any damage, repairs, crazing and hardly any wear.
+There is a tiny firing fault on the foot rim, that has no bearing on the stability or quality of the dish; for Caughley porcelain of this era this is quite common.

 Antique British porcelain is never perfect.
 Kilns were fired on coal in the 1800s, and this meant that china from that period could have some firing specks from flying particles.
 British makers were also known for their experimentation, which sometimes resulted in technically imperfect results.
 Due to the shrinkage in the kiln, items can have small firing lines or develop crazing over time, which should not be seen as damage but as an imperfection of the maker's recipes, probably unknown at the time of making.
 Items have often been used for many years and can have normal signs of wear, and gilt can have signs of slight disintegration even if never handled.
 I will reflect any damage, repairs, obvious stress marks, crazing or heavy wear in the item description but some minor scratches, nicks, stains and gilt disintegration can be normal for vintage items and need to be taken into account.